tojuna/cmpe273-submission/assignments/assignment2/ReadMe.md

 **Output:** New URL created: 127.0.0.1:5000/CvlqF

 **2.** Click on the newly generated link: http://127.0.0.1:5000/CvlqF .
 If we put this link in the browser we are redirected to long url website.
+Number of clicks increase for this short URL whenever you visit this link.

 curl http://127.0.0.1:5000/CvlqF